How to Tell a Sociopath From a Psychopath

 - Sociopaths and psychopaths do share certain traits, however, such as the failure to feel remorse or guilt.

 Are you uncertain of the distinctions between a sociopath and a psychopath?
 If so, you are not alone.
 Many psychiatrists, forensic psychologists, criminologists, and police officers incorrectly use the terms sociopath and psychopath interchangeably.
 Leading experts also disagree on the meaningful differences between the two conditions — and those who agree that there are differences often disagree on what those differences are.
 I contend that there are clear and significant distinctions.

 The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), released by the American Psychiatric Association in 2013, lists both sociopathy and psychopathy under the heading of Antisocial Personality Disorders (ASPD).
-These disorders share many common behavioral traits that lead to confusion between them.
-Key traits that sociopaths and psychopaths have in common include:
+These disorders share many common behavioral traits, which leads to some of the confusion.
+Key traits that sociopaths and psychopaths share include:

 - A disregard for laws and social mores

 - A disregard for the rights of others